Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-2.md

 	1. For the `tokenId` variable, enter the `category` of the NFT series you want to update.
 	2. If your new BCMR file is hosted at an https link, enter that link where it says `bcmrURL`.
 If you are using IPFS, enter just the CID for variable `bcmrIpfsCID`.
 Only fill in one of these two variables.
 	3. For variable `seedphase`, enter your text BIP39 seed phrase.
 You can copy this from Electron Cash ([see Tutorial 1 for instructions](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-1#heading-1-install-electron-cash)). **Take great care to protect your seed phrase!**
-	4. If your address with the `authbase` is not on index 0, change the `derivationPathAddress` from “m/44'/145’/0’/0/0” to “m/44'/145’/0’/0/X” where X is the index number of the address in Electron Cash.
+	4. If your address with the `authbase` is not on index 0 of your wallet, change the `derivationPathAddress` from “m/44'/145’/0’/0/0” to “m/44'/145’/0’/0/X” where X is the index number of the address in Electron Cash.
 [See Tutorial 1 for more information about address indices](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-1#heading-2-open-cashonizecom).
 7. Make sure the `authbase`address has UTXOs totaling more than 1347 satoshis.
 If not, just send sufficient satoshis to that address.
 8. run `node authUpdate.js`.